-Everything else (multi-region probes, public status pages, SSL expiry tracking, latency percentiles) is an axis where the dedicated tools win in absolute terms.
-The question is whether you need them, or whether "is this URL responding 200, fast enough, every minute?" is the actual job.
+The marketing pages all read the same.
+The differences that actually show up in a developer's calendar are: minimum probe interval (free and paid), where alerts land, how many monitors fit before the price jumps, and whether the dashboard is one you already have open.
+On the absolute-capability axes (multi-region probes, public status pages, SSL expiry tracking, latency percentiles) the dedicated tools win outright.
+The honest question is whether you need those, or whether "is this URL responding 200, fast enough, every minute?" is the actual job.

 UptimeRobot